ethanmuz/Python_Sets/Writeup.md

 Now, it prints product of set multiplication in the proper format.

 This is all I wanted to do today, maybe sometime in the future I will add more features, including different set functions and multiplication between more than two sets.

+#### February 12, 2018

+So it turns out I was way too Java-oriented when writing this program.
+I had semicolons at the end of every line, and also my comments were double-slashes (//) insead of hash characters (#).
+Today I just fixed that up and re-commited.